Virtuant/hadoop-admin-2019/docs/spark-risk-factor.md

 ![join_op_column_hello_hdp_lab4-800x59](https://user-images.githubusercontent.com/558905/54868607-94cc5c00-4d64-11e9-9dea-ad3f2f24d829.png)

 The resulting data set will give us total miles and total non-normal events for a particular driver.
-Register this filtered table as a temporary table so that subsequent SQL queries can be applied to it.
+Register this filtered table as a temporary table so that subsequent SQL queries can be applied to it:

 ```spark
 %spark2